 One of the major purposes of the interview is to assess your stress response.

 Unexpected questions are to be...expected, as the admissions team wants to see how you cope under this pressure.

 It is absolutely essential to come prepared.
 Various techniques and problem-solving strategies will be required, and your logical thinking will be tested.
 Ever heard of the P.E.E approach?
 What about S.T.A.R or I.P.A.R?
 These are the tools that can make you stand out from the rest.

 Learn everything you need to know about UCAS references for medicine.

 There is more than one way to get in.
-You can apply to study medicine straight after school, at 18 years old, or go for graduate entry medicine after your first degree.
-Strong grades, a good UCAT/BMAT score, a great personal statement and an interview are all important.
+Not everyone studies medicine straight after school, at 18 years old.
+You can go for graduate entry medicine after your first degree.
+Strong grades, a good admissions test score, a great personal statement and an interview are all important.
 You can also consider taking a gap year and applying again, as well as studying medicine overseas.

 The applicants to places ratio is around 1:4.
 This means medical school admission is extremely competitive.
 Most students who apply have already got very high grades and have achieved most of the medical school requirements before considering their application.

 If you don’t feel you are ready for a medicine degree after school, broaden your knowledge with another degree, before committing yourself to medicine.
 You will need top grades in your first degree.
 Learn more about Graduate Entry Medicine.

 It can take up to 15 years to become a fully trained specialist, depending on your speciality.
 However, after four to six years of your medical degree, you do start earning an income as a junior doctor.